 The trail continues through breathtaking landscapes and magnificent valleys.
-The trail is around 1.5 km and it takes you 1 hours.
+The trail is around 1.5 km and it takes you 1 hour.
 As the other trail is a bit tiring but no worry, you don’t have to be a climber to reach the Monastery.
-Along the trail you’ll find local guys offering you to ride a donkey to get to the top.
+Along the trail, you’ll find local guys offering you to ride a donkey to get to the top.

 5) Treasury trail (prohibited)